On an equichordal property of a pair of convex bodies

-It is well-known, that if a plane convex body $K$ floats in equilibrium in every direction at the level $\delta\in(0,\frac{1}{2})$, then the length of the chord $K\cap l$ is constant independent of the line $l$ supporting $K_{\delta}$ and the point of tangency $K_{\delta}\cap l$ divides the chord $K\cap l$ into two parts of equal length, \cite{A}, \cite{Da}, \cite{Weg1}, \cite{Zh}.
-Hence, a plane counterexample to Ulam's conjecture, constructed in \cite{Weg1}, \cite{Weg2}, shows that there exist $2$-dimensional convex bodies $K$ and $K_{\delta}$ which are not concentric discs, but nevertheless satisfy the $1$-equichordal property.
-This gives a negative answer to Problem \ref{s1} in the $2$-dimensional case even under the additional assumption that the chord $K\cap l$ is divided into two parts of equal length.

-On the other hand, it is known \cite{A}, \cite{Weg1}, \cite{Weg2}, show that for $d=2$, $i=1$, the answer to Problem \ref{s1} is negative, even under the additional assumption that for every line $l$ supporting $L$, the point of tangency $L\cap l$ divides the chord $K\cap l$ into two parts of equal length.
-On the other hand, it is known \cite{BMO} that, under this division assumption and under the assumption that $l$ divides the boundary of $K$ in constant ratio $\mu(\delta):1-\mu(\sigma)}$ for $\mu=\frac{1}{3}$, $\frac{1}{4}$, $\frac{1}{5}$, or $\frac{2}{5}$, then the answer to Problem \ref{s1} in the case $L=K_{\delta}$ is affirmative; see also \cite{Od}.
+The plane counterexamples to Ulam's problem constructed in \cite{A}, \cite{Weg1}, \cite{Weg2}, show that for $d=2$, $i=1$, the answer to Problem \ref{s1} is negative, even under the additional assumption that for every line $l$ supporting $L$, the point of tangency $L\cap l$ divides the chord $K\cap l$ into two parts of equal length.
+On the other hand, it is known \cite{BMO} that, under this division assumption and under the assumption that $l$ divides the boundary of $K$ in constant ratio $\frac{\mu(\sigma)}{1-\mu(\sigma)}$ for $\mu=\frac{1}{3}$, $\mu=\frac{1}{4}$, $\mu=\frac{1}{5}$, and $\mu=\frac{2}{5}$, the answer to Problem \ref{s1} is affirmative; see also \cite{Od}.
 Additionally, if $d\ge 3$, and if for every line $l$ supporting $L$ the point $L\cap l$ divides the chord $K\cap l$ into two parts of equal length, then the answer to Problem \ref{s1} is affirmative, \cite{O}.
 Finally, we remark that a negative answer to Problem \ref{s1} in the case $i=d+1$, $d\ge 3$, presents a possibility for a negative answer to Ulam's conjecture, \cite{R1}, \cite{R2}.

-Let $d\ge 3$ and let $0<\delta<\textrm{vol}_d(K)$.
-It was shown in (\cite{R}, Corollary 2) that if a $C^1$-smooth convex $K\subset {\mathbb R^d}$ is such that all cutting sections are $(d+1)$-equichordal with respect to their centers of mass (with the constant independent of the section), then $K$ floats in equilibrium in every direction (in particular, this holds in the case when the Dupin floating body coincides with the B\'ar\'any-Larman-Sch\"utt-Werner convex floating body $K_{\delta}$, \cite{BL}, \cite{SW}).
-It is not clear if the converse is true.
-On the other hand, a negative answer to Problem \ref{s1} in the case $i=d+1$ presents a possibility for a negative answer to Ulam's conjecture.

 In this paper we prove the following result.